 '''

-let f [n] (a: [n]i32) (b: [n]i32): [n]i32 =
+def f [n] (a: [n]i32) (b: [n]i32): [n]i32 =

 map2 (+) a b

 '''

 We use a size parameter, [n], to explicitly quantify sizes.
 The [n] parameter is not explicitly passed when calling f.
 Rather, its value is implicitly deduced from the arguments passed for the value parameters.
-An array can contain anonymous dimensions, e.g. []i32, for which the type checker will invent fresh size parameters, which ensures that all arrays have a (symbolic) size.
+An array type can contain anonymous dimensions, e.g. []i32, for which the type checker will invent fresh size parameters, which ensures that all arrays have a (symbolic) size.
+On the right-hand side of a function arrow ("return types"), this results in an existential size that is not known until the function is fully applied, e.g: